krb5/krb5/doc/rst_source/krb_build/options2configure.rst

     * the number of the failed authentication attempts.

     By default the kdb is not updated with this information.

+**--without-libedit**
+    Do not compile and link against libedit.
+Some utilities will no longer offer command history or completion in interactive mode if libedit is disabled.

+**--with-readline**
+    Compile and link against GNU readline, as an alternative to libedit.
+    Building with readline breaks the dejagnu test suite, which is a subset of the tests run by 'make check'.

 **--with-system-verto**
     Use an installed version of libverto.
 If the libverto header and